cloudchacho/taskhawk-python/README.rst

 If the Pub/Sub resources lie in a different project, set ``GOOGLE_CLOUD_PROJECT`` to the project id.

-For Django projects, simple use `Django settings`_ to configure Taskhawk, for non-Django projects, you must declare an environment variable called ``SETTINGS_MODULE`` that points to a module where settings may be found.
+For Django projects, simple use `Django settings`_ to configure Taskhawk.
+For Flask projects, use `Flask config`_.
+For other frameworks, you can either declare an environment variable called ``SETTINGS_MODULE`` that points to a module where settings may be found, or manually configure using ``taskhawk.conf.settings.configure_with_object``.

 Then, simply add the decorator ``taskhawk.task`` to your function: